-The Company's stock option plan provides for the grant of options to the Company's directors, employees, employees of the Company's affiliates and certain of the Company's contractors and consultants.
-To date no options have been issued under the plan.
+The Company's 2008 Stock Omnibus Equity Compensation Plan provides for the grant of options to the Company's directors, employees, employees of the Company's affiliates and certain of the Company's contractors and consultants.
+In January 2009, 50,000 options were issued to a consultant for consulting services provided to the Company.

-Other stock-based payments have been accounted for in accordance with SFAS No. 123R "Share-Based Payments".
+Stock-based payments have been accounted for in accordance with SFAS No. 123R "Share-Based Payments".
 The Company therefore recognizes the cost of goods acquired or the expense for services received in a share-based payment transaction when it obtains the goods or as services are received.
 The Company recognizes a corresponding increase in equity or a liability depending on the classification of the share-based instrument granted.